Samihaamin/OscillatingStar/README.md

-Generative Art

-Used the Hype Framework and Processing language to make a revolving star with randomly selected colors from a defined range.
+Generative Art: Used the Hype Framework and Processing language to make a revolving star with randomly selected colors from a defined range.